francescogreppi/francescogreppi.github.io/_posts/2016-11-03-prototype-inheritance.markdown

 The **real prototype** of a constructor is the function while the **prototype property** is an object reflecting the constructor and it's used to update all the instances created by that constructor whenever the constructor it is modified (for instance by adding a property).

-That's all for now, more to come on IIFE, hope you have enjoyed.
+That's all for now, I hope you have enjoyed reading.

 Back to [home](/).